PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   This checkpoint uses the existing scoped exclusions for those categories;
   the changed helper owner/tests pass Ruff normally and all changed Python files pass syntax compilation.
+- A whole-file Ruff run on `lower_from_onnx2tf.py` reports 14 pre-existing unused-local (`F841`) findings outside this extracted helper.
+The changed lowerer passes Ruff with that inherited category ignored; the new owner and both changed test files pass Ruff without exclusions.
 - The optional PyTorch exporter suite runs when the host's Python 3.10 `LD_LIBRARY_PATH` and `PYTHONPATH` are removed from the command environment.
   The focused results, restored native-codegen bindings, real-model artifact